Halfwidth and fullwidth forms: In Unicode

 For compatibility with existing character sets that contained both half- and fullwidth versions of the same character, Unicode allocated a single block at U+FF00–FFEF containing the necessary "alternative width" characters.
 This includes a fullwidth version of all the ASCII characters and some non-ASCII punctuation such as the Yen sign, halfwidth versions of katakana and hangul, and halfwidth versions of some other symbols such as circles.
 Only characters needed for lossless round trip to existing character sets were allocated, rather than (for instance) making a fullwidth version of every Latin accented character.

 Unicode assigns every code point an "East Asian width" property.
 This may be:

 Terminal emulators can use this property to decide whether a character should consume one or two "columns" when figuring out tabs and cursor position.

 In OpenType

-OpenType has the "fwid", "halt", "hwid", and "vhal" feature tags to be used for providing fullwidth or halfwidth form of a character.
+OpenType has the fwid, halt, hwid, and vhal feature tags to be used to reproduce fullwidth or halfwidth form of a character.
+CSS provides control over these features using font-variant-east-asian and font-feature-settings properties.